sir-Unknown/ha_City-Visitor-Parking/README.md

 # City Visitor Parking

-City Visitor Parking is a Home Assistant custom integration for managing Dutch municipal visitor parking permits using the async-only `pycityvisitorparking` library.
-The integration is designed to feel and behave like an official Home Assistant integration so that moving it into Core later is straightforward.
+City Visitor Parking helps you manage visitor parking permits from Dutch municipalities directly in Home Assistant.
+It is built for residents and small businesses who need to start, update, and end visitor parking sessions quickly, see whether parking is paid or free, and keep favorite license plates ready.
+The goal is a simple, Home Assistant-native experience so you can handle visitor parking from the same place you already manage your home.

 ## Features

-- Config flow with municipality selection and manual provider entry
-- Permit selection per entry (one device per permit)
-- Sensors for active reservations, remaining balance, availability, chargeable window start/end, and favorites
+- Start, update, and end visitor parking sessions from Home Assistant
+- See at a glance whether parking is paid or free, and when that changes
+- Keep favorite license plates for quick selection
+- Track remaining permit balance and active sessions
-- Options for weekday chargeable windows and auto-end when parking becomes free
+- Optional auto-end when parking becomes free
-- Service calls to manage reservations and favorites
-- Diagnostics with redaction of sensitive data
-- Lovelace card for starting reservations and managing favorites
+- Handy dashboard card for quick access

 ## Installation (HACS)

-1. Add this repository as a custom repository in HACS (category: Integration).
+1. Add this repository in HACS as a custom repository (category: Integration).
 2. Install **City Visitor Parking** from HACS.
 3. Restart Home Assistant.

 ## Manual installation

+If you prefer manual setup:

-1. Copy `custom_components/city_visitor_parking/` into your Home Assistant `custom_components/` directory.
+1. Copy `custom_components/city_visitor_parking/` into your Home Assistant `custom_components/` folder.
 2. Restart Home Assistant.

 ## Configuration

 1. Go to **Settings** → **Devices & services** → **Add integration**.
 2. Search for **City Visitor Parking**.
-3. Select your municipality, sign in, and choose a permit.
+3. Pick your municipality, sign in, and choose your permit.
-4. Optionally set a description to help distinguish multiple entries.
+4. Optionally add a short description so you can tell entries apart.

 ## Options

-- **Operating time overrides**: Set chargeable windows per weekday using comma-separated ranges, for example `09:00-13:00, 14:00-17:30`.
+- **Paid time windows**: Set the paid hours per weekday, for example `09:00-13:00, 14:00-17:30`.
-- **Auto-end when free**: Automatically end active reservations when the zone is free.
-A cooldown prevents repeated attempts.
+- **Auto-end when free**: Automatically end an active session when parking becomes free again.
-- **Description**: Update the entry label shown in the UI.
+- **Description**: Rename the entry as shown in the UI.

 ## Sensors

-- **Active reservations**: Number of reservations active right now.
+These give you a quick overview in Home Assistant:

+- **Active sessions**: How many visitor sessions are currently running.
-- **Remaining balance**: Hours of the available permit balance.
+- **Remaining balance**: How many hours you still have available.
-- **Permit zone availability**: `chargeable` or `free`, plus the next change time.
+- **Paid or free**: Whether the zone is currently paid or free, plus when that changes.
-- **Chargeable window start/end**: Start and end of the current or next chargeable window.
+- **Paid window start/end**: The next start and end time for paid parking.
-- **Favorites**: Number of favorite license plates.
+- **Favorites**: How many license plates you have saved.

 ## Lovelace card

-This integration ships a custom card for starting reservations.
+Optional dashboard card for quick actions.

 - Add the card as a Lovelace resource (required for hard refreshes): Settings → Dashboards → Resources, URL `/city_visitor_parking/city-visitor-parking-card.js?v=1`, type `Module`.
 - Card type: `custom:city-visitor-parking-card`